-Lime $(Ca(OH)2)$ slurry is added in a controlled manner and the pH is monitored.
-In an example installation, a tank of 75 m3 capacity is filled with 35 m3 of spent acid, containing monocalcium phosphate, at about pH 1.5 and 10 m3 of filtrate after the precipitation of dicalcium phosphate.
+Lime (Ca(OH)2) slurry is added in a controlled manner and the pH is monitored.
+In an example installation, a tank of 75 cubic metres capacity is filled with 35 cubic metres of spent acid, containing monocalcium phosphate, at about pH 1.5 and 10 cubic metres of filtrate after the precipitation of dicalcium phosphate.
 The pH of the liquid is measured continuously.
 During powerful stirring, a solution of saturated lime is added quickly until pH 3.5 is reached.
-Then the addition of the lime is slowed down so that the pH rises to 5.5 in no less than 4 hours after the start of the addition.
+Then the addition of the lime is slowed down so that the pH rises to 5.5 in not less than 4 hours after the start of the addition.
 The suspension contains about 5 % solid matter.
-The chemical reaction is shown below:
+The chemical reaction is shown below

-$Ca(H_2PO_4)2 + Ca(OH)2 \rightarrow 2 CaHPO_4 + 2 H_2O$
+$$Ca(H_2PO_4)2 + Ca(OH)2 \rightarrow 2 CaHPO_4 + 2 H_2O$$